thib76X/MyResumeTH/README.md

 - apply/bind/call
 - decorator
 - class/extends
-- etc ...
+- etc

-# SUBJECT KNOWN IN CSS:
+# SUBJECTS KNOWN IN CSS:
 - animation
 - grid
 - display of different component

 # SUBJECT KNOWN IN HTML:
-- use different tag to make code more meaningfull (not only div)
+- use different tags to make code more meaningful (not only div)

-# SUBJECT KNOWN IN PHP:
+# SUBJECTS KNOWN IN PHP:
 - more to come

 # SUBJECT KNOWN IN SQL: